List of San Francisco Giants broadcasters: Additional broadcasters

-F.P.
-Santangelo, formerly with the Washington Nationals, assisted Flemming on some broadcasts, and retired broadcaster Lon Simmons (died 2015) was usually present several times a season.
+F. P. Santangelo, formerly with the Washington Nationals, assisted Flemming on some broadcasts, and retired broadcaster Lon Simmons (died 2015) was usually present several times a season.
 Since May 2007, and only during weekend home games and road games against the A's, retired Giants first baseman J.T.
 Snow has performed color analyst duties alongside Flemming.
-In the 2010 season, Doug Greenwald (son of former Giants broadcaster Hank Greenwald and regular announcer for the AAA (Fresno Grizzlies) called several Giants radio broadcasts as a substitute for Flemming.
+In the 2010 season, Doug Greenwald (son of former Giants broadcaster Hank Greenwald and regular announcer for the AAA Fresno Grizzlies) called several Giants radio broadcasts as a substitute for Flemming.
 Former Giants reliever Jeremy Affeldt joined Kuiper for a radio broadcast on September 15, 2016.

-Joe Ritzo and F.P.
-Santangelo are currently the fill-ins on KNBR when Kuiper, Miller, and/or Flemming are off/on TV.
+Joe Ritzo, F. P. Santangelo, and Glen Kuiper are currently the fill-ins on KNBR when Kuiper, Miller, and/or Flemming are off/on TV.
 Shawn Estes, Javier Lopez, and Hunter Pence fill in for Mike Krukow when he is off.

 Spanish-language radio broadcasts are handled by Erwin Higueros, who calls the play-by-play, and Tito Fuentes, who performs color analyst duties.
 Marvin Benard also serves as a color analyst for road games.